Menu

 Recolours

-A mostly yellow set is expected to have a large quantity of parts debuting in this colour, and it doesn't disappoint in this regard.
+A mostly yellow set is expected to have a large quantity of parts debuting in this colour, and the LEGO Bumblebee set doesn't disappoint in this regard.
 I was quite surprised to see many combinations of common moulds and common colours not being done before.

 • 2x Weapon Axe Head, Clip-on (Viking) [Thick Clip] in Bright Yellow / Yellow (6506035 | 53454)